Bjrules/Canary-Deployment/README.md

 - [x] Create EKS-Cluster and install:[awscli, Terraform, kubectl and eksctl]

 - [x] install Argo Rollout on EKS Cluster

+- [x] Ensure to get two docker images v1 and v2 of the same application

 ```
 kubectl create namespace argo-rollouts